 4. Make sure the length is right for your audience.

-People have different expectations for how long instructional videos should last, but creating short explainer videos that are easy to follow is generally the best practice to follow.
+People have different expectations for how long instructional videos should last, but I’ve found that creating short explainer videos that are easy to follow is generally the best practice to follow.

 How to videos don’t have to be long in order to be effective.

 In fact, many viewers prefer micro-videos that are short, concise, and easy to follow.

 That’s why it’s important to keep your video focused on the key points you’re trying to teach, and avoid going off on tangents.